-You can allow users to use integration with external services such as Microsoft Flow and Google Hangouts Chat.
+You can allow users to use integration with external services such as Microsoft Flow, Google Hangouts Chat, and Slack.
 OAuth is used for authentication.
 This ensures a secure connection with external services and other integrated services, without having to type in a login name or password for kintone.com.

 - Notifying Kintone when an email client, such as Outlook, receives an email

 - When a record has been added to a Kintone app, registering it as an event in Google Calendar